 So much epic information in there and of course an honor to see the Miami sound highlighted by a scholar on a national platform.
 So a big shout out and much respect to author Mr. Neal and PBS.

 However, to clear up some misconceptions, at the time of “Rock Your Baby” in 1974, Stone had already established his Glades, Alston, and TK Records labels with million sellers on a worldwide basis.
 And the best musicians in Florida, and the country, had flocked to his studios since 1948, always eager to record.
 Another notable artist on “Rock Your Baby” is Jerome Smith, the guitar player who received $15 for his studio performance on the session, and went on to top the pop charts with five #1 hits with KC and The Sunshine Band.
+At the time that Jerome cut the track, it was one of over a hundred demos recorded by Harry Wayne Casey and Rick Finch.
+However, when Henry Stone heard this particular song he decided to release it just how it was.

-McCrae’s “Rock Your Baby” was the first disco hit to go #1 around the world, a feat made possible by a monster distribution deal negotiated along with Henry Stone by his lawyer Allen Grubman and RCA International.
+McCrae’s “Rock Your Baby” was the first so-called “disco” hit to go #1 around the world, a feat made possible by a monster distribution deal negotiated along with Henry Stone by his lawyer Allen Grubman and RCA International.
 Stone’s powerhouse Tone Distributors handled the U.S., and RCA manufactured and shipped from Japan to Yugoslavia and everywhere in between.
 This helped the record vastly eclipse Hues Corporation’s “Rock The Boat” which came before it.
 “Rock Your Baby” is the first international #1 “disco” hit.

 Awesome article and look forward to more like it!!